Panchami28/Wine-quality-prediction/README.md

 ![Image](https://miro.medium.com/max/575/0*OGDB-JY7IDYQE48U.jpg)

 Wine quality prediction can be solved as classification or regression problem.
-Here we are solving it as a classification problem.
-The main objective of this project is to experiment with the various classifier models and pick out the model yielding highest accuracy.
-We have made use of Kaggle's red wine dataset in this project.
-Click [here](https://github.com/Panchami28/Wine-quality-prediction/blob/master/datasets_4458_8204_winequality-red.csv) to download the dataset.
-In this dataset , quality of red wine is determined by 11 input variables namely fixed acidity, volatile acidity, citric acid,
+Here we are solving it as a classification problem.**The main objective of this project is to experiment with the various classifier models and pick out the model yielding highest accuracy.** We have made use of Kaggle's red wine dataset to arrive at the result for this project. **Click [here](https://github.com/Panchami28/Wine-quality-prediction/blob/master/datasets_4458_8204_winequality-red.csv) to download the dataset.** In this dataset, quality of red wine is determined by 11 input variables namely fixed acidity, volatile acidity, citric acid,